Nationals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 125 games this year and have walked away with the win 54 times (43.2%) in those games.
+- The Nationals have been victorious in 54, or 42.9%, of the 126 contests they have been chosen as underdogs in this season.

-- Washington has entered 72 games this season as the underdog by +140 or more and is 35-37 in those contests.
+- This season, Washington has won eight of its 25 games, or 32%, when it's the underdog by at least +180 on the moneyline.

-- The Nationals have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Nationals have a 35.7% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!